lfoster1150/excelsior/README.md

 1. The first page allows you to login to an existing username or create a new one.
 2. Once logged in you can start creating comic stacks.
 These are essentially collections of your must-read comics.
-3. Navigating to one of your created stacks allows you to create new comics, or view the ones you've already created.
+3. Navigating to one of your created stacks allows you to create new comics or view the ones you've already created.
-4. Finally, by clicking one of these comics you can view it's details, or delete it when you're finished reading.
+4. Finally, by clicking one of these comics you can view its details or delete it when you're finished reading.
 5. Bonus: In the nav bar there's a link to a search page.
 This search uses Marvel's API to search their extensive database for comics.
 Give it a try!

 The Trello board currently being used to plan and this project and track development can be viewed [here](https://trello.com/b/3az5mgUC/excelsior).